RoverPlatform/rover-android/rover/src/test/java/android/graphics/README.md

-## Inlined copy of android.graphics.Rect for tests
+## Inlined copy of android.graphics.RectF for tests

-`android.graphics.Rect` ships with the stdlib/Android SDK, and while it's a pretty abstract thing that has no Android runtime dependencies, it is regardless stubbed out when running tests.
+`android.graphics.RectF` ships with the stdlib/Android SDK, and while it's a pretty abstract thing that has no Android runtime dependencies, it is regardless stubbed out when running tests.

-Our code under test makes liberal use of Rect while otherwise avoiding Android dependencies.
+Our code under test makes liberal use of RectF while otherwise avoiding Android dependencies.
 Thus, we elected to shadow the SDK's version of Rect with a copied version at test time.